 by Lorne Goldman

-The braking system is the most important system in your car.
-If they fail, the result can be disastrous.
+The brakes and tyres are the most important components on your car.
+If either fail, the result can be disastrous.
 Brakes are actually energy conversion devices, converting kinetic energy (momentum) of your vehicle into thermal energy (heat).
 When you step on the brakes, you command a stopping force ten times as powerful as the force that puts the car in motion.
 So the braking system exerts thousands of pounds of pressure on each of the four brakes.
 Many electric cars now preserve that braking energy temporarily so as the release it immediately after for creating incredible start-off times!

 But the basic process of converting a vehicle's momentum into (wasted) heat energy has not changed since the days of the horse and buggy.
 To stop a horse drawn carriage, the driver would pull on a lever which would rub on the wheel.
 A good braking system reflects the mass of the vehicle as the needed braking energy is a function of of the size of that mass and balance.

 Outside of the simplicity and purity of their design, trad